 The Neumann University Child Abuse Reporting Policy and Pennsylvania State Law mandate that any employee/faculty member who comes in contact with children in the course of their employment has a mandatory obligation regarding any witnessed or suspected child abuse.
 Any non-accidental actions or omissions that causes or may cause physical or mental injury to a child or sexual abuse/exploitation of a child must be reported including any uncertainty regarding an obligation to report.
-Reports are to be made to the Director of Human Resources (610-558-5628) and the Director of Campus Safety (610-361-5410)
+Reports are to be made to the Vice President for Human Resources and Risk Management (610-558-5628) and the Director of Campus Safety (610-558-5584)

 If a University employee/faculty member sees a child in imminent danger or a crime against a child in progress on campus or at a University sponsored event or activity, the employee/faculty member must immediately call 911.
-The employee/faculty member should then call the Director of Human Resources and/or the Director of Campus Safety to report the incident immediately after reporting it to the police.
-Any person making a good faith report of child abuse may not be subject to retaliation in regard to their employment.
+The employee/faculty member should then call the Vice President for Human Resources and Risk Management and/or the Director of Campus Safety to report the incident immediately after reporting it to the police.
+Any person making a good faith report of child abuse may not be subject to retaliation in regards to their employment.